Tanks of the Ukrainian Army: Sources of tanks for Ukrainian ground forces

+On 7 February 2023, the European community determined that industrial manufacturers hold 178 Leopard 1 tanks which could be refurbished and provided to Ukraine, with 20-25 Leopard 1A5 tanks available in the upcoming months of 2023.
+The remainder could be delivered in 2024, assuming that Germany, the Netherlands, and Denmark fund them.

-Now in January 2023, Western countries have promised to deliver more than 300 tanks to Ukraine, with Leopord2 tanks, Challenger2 and the United States to deliver M1 Abrams.
+In total, as of January 2023, Western countries have promised to deliver more than 300 tanks to Ukraine, including Leopard 2, Challenger 2, and M1 Abrams tanks.

-Russian occupation of Crimea

-In the aftermath of the 2014 Ukrainian Revolution, Russian special forces in unmarked uniforms began surrounding Ukrainian military bases on the Crimean peninsula before capturing them individually using a mixture of attrition and threats.
-Over the following weeks the Russian Armed Forces consolidated control of the peninsula and established road blocks to cut off the possibility of Ukraine sending reinforcements from the mainland.
-The takeover of Crimea was largely bloodless, as the Ukrainian soldiers didn't retaliate.
-By the end of March, all remaining Ukrainian troops were ordered to pull out of Crimea.

-Russo-Ukrainian War
+Russian-Ukrainian War

 War in Donbas (2014–2022)

-In the early months of the war in Donbas that erupted in 2014 the Armed Forces were widely criticised for their poor equipment and inept leadership, forcing Internal Affairs Ministry forces like the National Guard and the territorial defence battalions to take on the brunt of the fighting in the first months of the war.
+In the early months of the war in Donbas that erupted in 2014, the Armed Forces were widely criticised for their poor equipment and inept leadership, forcing Internal Affairs Ministry forces like the National Guard and the territorial defence battalions to take on the brunt of the fighting in the first months of the war.

-By February 2018 the Ukrainian armed forces were larger and better equipped, numbering 200,000 active-service military personnel.
+By February 2018, the Ukrainian armed forces were larger and better equipped, numbering 200,000 active-service military personnel.
 Most of the volunteer soldiers of the territorial defence battalions were integrated into the official Ukrainian army.